AssemblyScript/website/src/status.md

 ### Bootstrap

-The first release based on the bootstrapping efforts is v0.18, released in January 2021.
-Note that the compiler is not technically "self hosted" in WebAssembly still, as it currently uses a JavaScript frontend for I/O and links to Binaryen (C++ compiled to WebAssembly with Emscripten), which again requires some JavaScript glue code.
+The first release able to bootstrap itself and pass the test suite is v0.18, released in January 2021.
+Note that the compiler is not technically "self hosted" in WebAssembly still, as it currently uses a JavaScript frontend for I/O and links to Binaryen (C++ with Emscripten), which also requires some JavaScript glue code.
 As such, to make the compiler work in a WebAssembly-only engine like Wasmtime, the next steps would be to work towards a WebAssembly-only build of Binaryen, and replace the I/O parts provided by `asc` with WASI.

 ### Classes and interfaces